PRECISE/SMEDL/README.md

 License and Contact
 -------------------

-Copyright © 2020 The Trustees of the University of Pennsylvania
+Copyright © 2021 The Trustees of the University of Pennsylvania

-Licensed under a TODO license.
+Licensed under an MIT license.
 For full details, see `LICENSE.txt`.

 Contact: Dominick Pastore [\<dpastore@seas.upenn.edu>](mailto:dpastore@seas.upenn.edu)